Washington Payroll Tax Registration

 1. Setup Workers' Compensation Account

 You likely have a workers' compensation account created with the Department of Labor & Industries when filing your new employer Business License Application.
-If not, log into your SAW account to file a Business License Application to open a workers' compensation account.
+If not, log in to your SAW account to file a Business License Application to open a workers' compensation account.

 2. Adopt an Accident Prevention Program